Financial-Times/smartlogic-concordance-transformer/README.md

 ## Introduction

-This service will listen to Kafka for a notification of a change made in Smartlogic, verify whether the change concerns concordance, convert the JSON-LD in the message to a normalised UPP view of a concordance and finally send the JSON to the concordances-rw-dynamo.
+This service will listen to Kafka for a notification of a change made in Smartlogic, verify whether the change concerns concordance, convert the JSON-LD in the message to a normalised UPP view of a concordance and finally send the JSON to the concordances-rw-neo4j.

 ## Installation

-Download the source code, dependencies and test dependencies:
+Download the source code and build the binary:

-        go get -u github.com/golang/dep/cmd/dep
-        go get -u github.com/Financial-Times/smartlogic-concordance-transformer
+        go get github.com/Financial-Times/smartlogic-concordance-transformer
         cd $GOPATH/src/github.com/Financial-Times/smartlogic-concordance-transformer
-        dep ensure -v
         go build .

 ## Running locally